datdao1998/AWS-SAA-03-Note/questions/aurora.md

 C. Launch an Amazon Aurora Provisioned DB cluster with burstable performance DB instance class types.

 D. Launch a DynamoDB Global table with Auto Scaling enabled.

+==================================>

+**Question**

+A top investment bank is in the process of building a new Forex trading platform.
+To ensure high availability and scalability, you designed the trading platform to use an Elastic Load Balancer in front of an Auto Scaling group of On-Demand EC2 instances across multiple Availability Zones.
+For its database tier, you chose to use a single Amazon Aurora instance to take advantage of its distributed, fault-tolerant, and self-healing storage system.

+In the event of system failure on the primary database instance, what happens to Amazon Aurora during the failover?

+A. Amazon Aurora flips the canonical name record (CNAME) for your DB Instance to point at the healthy replica, which in turn is promoted to become the new primary.

+B. Aurora will first attempt to create a new DB Instance in a different Availability Zone of the original instance.
+If unable to do so, Aurora will attempt to create a new DB Instance in the original Availability Zone in which the instance was first launched.

+**C. Aurora will attempt to create a new DB Instance in the same Availability Zone as the original instance and is done on a best-effort basis.**

+D. Amazon Aurora flips the A record of your DB Instance to point at the healthy replica, which in turn is promoted to become the new primary.